 # PHI Isolation & Selective Sharing

-Amigo users are designed to be fully isolated to support PHI and sensitive data.
-Cross-user personalization must be an explicit design choice: define what to share, when to share, and how to propagate changes - never rely on implicit or global sharing.
+Amigo users are designed to be fully isolated so the platform can safely handle PHI and sensitive data.
+Cross-user personalization has to be an explicit design choice.
+Define what to share, when to share it, and how to propagate changes.
+Never rely on implicit or global sharing.

 {% hint style="warning" %}